maestrooo/eb-multi-container-skeleton/README.md

 ## Installing AWS EB tools

-The first thing is to install the EB tools (this assume that Brew has been installed):
+The first thing is to install the EB tools (this assume that Brew has been installed), and boot2docker:

 * `brew install awsebcli`.
+* `brew install boot2docker`.
 * Verify that it works by typing the `eb` command in the terminal.

 ## Specifying the AWS IAM user